 Are you looking to get an exotic pet?

 Exotic pets are becoming increasingly popular, especially for those who enjoy having those unique pets.
 The problem with owning exotic pets, people don’t do the research that is involved with taking care of them.
 Yes, a lizard may not need the attention a dog or cat require (or do they?), but they still require a lot of care including special lights, calcium supplements, and more.
 Exotic pets include reptiles and birds, some mammal species could be considered exotic though most are considered pocket pets.
 There are certain restrictions and regulations to owning exotic pets depending on the state you are in, here in New York State there are stricter rules than in some other states.
 Having an exotic pet can be quite a responsibility, but they are also very fun and can sometimes be less time consuming than a dog or cat.
 Now exotic animals can require just as much attention as a dog or cat, depends on the animal and also how far you are willing to go with them.
 A snake, lizard, chinchilla that you want to be able to handle needs to be handled and worked with on a daily basis.
-Birds, especially parrots, are even needier than dogs and cats, it is like having a small child in your home depending on the species.
 Please, please, please do your research on any pet you want to acquire no matter the species, they all require special treatments and needs.
 There are so many people who get a pet without knowing how much work, time and money go into having them.

 Is your rabbit not eating well?
-Does your bird need a nail or wing trim?
 Does your hamster, rat or lizard have a lump?
 All pets are important and sometimes they need to see the veterinarian on a regular basis, yearly or every few years.
 We are happy to see any type of pet that needs veterinary assistance even if it just a yearly check up to make sure all is well.

 Dr. Nachbar has performed lump removal surgeries on hamsters, and even geckos!
 We also spay and neuter rabbits, for those that were told they got two males and one of them ends up being a female and you don't want a larger rabbit family.